LoyolaChicagoCS/gradhandbook/source/regulations.rst

 International transcripts need only a *general* evaluation by ECE, http://www.ece.org/, or
 Educational Perspectives, http://www.educational-perspectives.org/,
-for *admission*, but they needÂ a *course by course* evaluation to *transfer* international graduate credit. Â It is most economical to ask for the course by course evaluation the first time transcripts are submitted to an evaluator, if you are expecting to get transfer credit.
+for *admission*, but they need a *course by course* evaluation to *transfer* international graduate credit.
+It is most economical to ask for the course by course evaluation the first time transcripts are submitted to an evaluator, if you are expecting to get transfer credit.